xebialabs-community/devops-keycloak-examples/README.md

 ## 1. Configure Keycloak

+The Docker setup comes with Keycloak integration for Release and Deploy out of the box.

+The demo walks you through setting up a connection between Release and Keycloak from scratch again, before going into advanced usage scenarios.

-This largely follows the setps explained in the manual: [Configure OpenID Connect (OIDC) authentication with Keycloak](https://docs.xebialabs.com/v.10.0/release/concept/release-oidc-with-keycloak/)
+The setup party largely follows the steps explained in the manual: [Configure OpenID Connect (OIDC) authentication with Keycloak](https://docs.xebialabs.com/v.10.0/release/concept/release-oidc-with-keycloak/)

-Go to http://localhost:8080 and click on **Administration Console**.
+To enter Keycloak, go to http://localhost:8080 and click on **Administration Console**.

 Log in with admin/admin.